-A recent convert to Catholicism from Anglicanism, I admire the good, the true, and the beautiful wherever they are found and dream of creating art, particularly hymn texts, that reflects them.
+A convert to Catholicism from Anglicanism, I admire the good, the true, and the beautiful and dream of creating music that reflects them, both for the Church and for what St. Augustine called "the little Church"---the Catholic home.

 I was born in Detroit and spent my childhood in the Midwest, learning piano, viola, and voice as a schoolgirl in Brookings, South Dakota.
 Having moved to Rochester, New York, I studied voice in the Preparatory Division of the Eastman School of Music and began taking Russian at Brighton High, the public high school from which I was graduated.
-(I am not of Russian descent, but fell in love with the culture after reading Anna Karenina in translation at age 14.)
+(I am not of Russian descent, but fell in love with the culture after reading Anna Karenina in translation during the summer when I was fourteen.)
 It was at Brighton High that several great teachers inspired me to take poetry seriously both as a reader and as a writer.

 I went on to earn degrees from Bryn Mawr College (A.B. in Russian summa cum laude), where I served as director of the Bryn Mawr-Haverford Russian Choir, and Yale University (M.A., M. Phil. in Slavic Languages and Literatures).
 I am also trained in teaching English to speakers of other languages (certificate from Teachers College, Columbia University).

 I live in Fairfield, Connecticut and have a husband and son.
-When I'm not writing hymn texts or poetry, I like to sing, play the piano, garden, weave, cook, and learn languages.
+When I'm not writing hymns, carols, and other music, I like to sing, play the piano, garden, weave, cook, and learn languages.
 I am a member of The Parish of St. Catherine of Siena, Trumbull, Connecticut, a faithful and welcoming church; the stunning beauty of the recently refurbished interior has to be seen to be believed.
 Stop by sometime to see what I mean.
 The Catholic Church is not a private club, but the sanctuary of God.